 The large screen makes video look particularly impressive.
 So there’s no need to invest in a tablet.

 As with the iPhone 7, Apple is slowing the iPhone 7 Plus down in a bid to save batteries from dying.
-So you may notice a significant dip in performance when you upgrade to the latest version of iOS.
+So you may notice a significant dip in performance when you upgrade your version of iOS.

-And for all that, it’s still pretty pricey at £669 SIM–free for the 32GB model.
+And for all that, it’s still pretty pricey at the places that still sell it.

 Also, there’s no headphone slot.

-2015’s iPhone 6 and iPhone 6 Plus are still alive and kicking.
-The second set of iPhones to offer larger displays, they may be coming to the end of their shelf life, but they still make a good bet for iPhone and Apple first timers.
+2015’s iPhone 6 and iPhone 6 Plus are still alive and kicking through third-party retailers.
+The second set of iPhones to offer larger displays, they may have come to the end of their shelf life, but they still make a good bet for iPhone and Apple first timers.